Updated: 5th August 1.16pm AEST

 We are now learning how each state will implement the exemptions.
 What we know is as follows

-TASMANIA -The state of Tasmania have introduced an exemption approval process.
+TASMANIA -The state of Tasmania have introduced an exemption approval process that may allow doctors to enter the state for work.
 Zeep have the required forms, and will assist any doctor to complete and submit their application.

-NORTHERN TERRITORY – NT have begun putting in place a risk based assessment for all doctors planning to arrive in the state.
-A simple 9 questions will allow the risk panel to assess risk.
+NORTHERN TERRITORY – NT have put in place a risk based assessment for all doctors planning to arrive in the state.

 WESTERN AUSTRALIA – Interstate Doctors are now required to isolate for 14 days before commencing work.